nyrahul/ebpf-guide/docs/localhost-bypass-stack.rst

 A TCP socket will go through all the phases of TCP/IP packet processing even when the remote peer is a local TCP socket.
 The aim of this ebpf code is to bypass this network stack processing for TCP client/server communication on local sockets.
-The sockmap_ primitive added to ebpf allows you to parse/redirect the traffic between the sockets.
+The sockmap_ primitive added to ebpf allows to parse/redirect the traffic between the sockets.

-But why would anyone use TCP sockets locally?
+Why would anyone use TCP sockets locally?
 ---------------------------------------------
 * Apps use TCP sockets for inter-process comm since their processes may be local or remote.
 By using TCP, their code works whether the other process is